-A fun thing to do at any Halloween party is a costume contest.
+A costume contest is a fun thing to do at any Halloween party.
 Usually, only a few members of our family dress up, and the others vote for their favorite.
-To help out the voters, we have a few categories such as Cutest, Most Original, and Most Scary.
-By the time we do that, everyone in the contest is assured a prize!
-It's all for fun anyway, and the kids like the suspense.
+To help out the voters, we usually create a few categories.
+This way, everyone in the contest is assured of a prize!
+It's just for fun anyway, and the kids like the suspense.

 - Most Scary: Douglas as Darth Vader